-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Steve Shaw, the Chief Product and Technology Officer of Dotdigital, shares some insights on developing data acquisition strategies that put the customer first.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Steve Shaw, the Chief Product and Technology Officer of Dotdigital, shares some insights on developing data acquisition strategies that put the customer first.

 User data has become a hot-button issue, from targeted ads to increased phishing scams and leaks.
 Headlines are seemingly consumed by significant data breaches, changes in cookie support, and debates over privacy regulations.
 Additionally, big tech’s failure to protect data—as exemplified by the Facebook and Cambridge Analytica scandal—does nothing to make acquiring data easier or less daunting, as consumers are more skeptical than ever about handing over their information.

 These sentiments were reflected in a recent survey of over 2,000 consumers: